-a null-terminated string that specifies the name of a semaphore.
+- name a null-terminated string that specifies the name of a semaphore.
 The prefix "sem." is prepended to name and the semaphore will appear as a data file in /dev/shm.
 A leading slash (/) character is allowed (recommended for portable applications) but no embedded slashes.
 Neither a leading slash character nor the current working directory affects interpretations of it; e.g., /mysem and mysem are both interpreted as /dev/shm/sem.mysem.
-Note that this string, including the 4-character prefix, must consist of less than {NAME_MAX}, defined in /usr/include/limits.h.

-oflag

-an integer value that indicates whether the calling process is creating a named counting semaphore or establishing a connection to an existing one.
-The following bits may be set:

-O_CREAT causes the counting semaphore specified by name to be created if it does not exist.
-The semaphore's user ID is set to the effective user ID of the calling process; its group ID is set to the effective group ID of the calling process; and its permission bits are set as specified by the mode argument.
+Note that this string, including the 4-character prefix, must consist of less than {NAME\MAX}, defined in /usr/include/limits.h. - oflag an integer value that indicates whether the calling process is creating a named counting semaphore or establishing a connection to an existing one.
+The following bits may be set: - O\CREAT causes the counting semaphore specified by name to be created if it does not exist.
+The semaphore's user ID is set to permission bits are set as specified by the mode argument.
 The semaphore's initial value is set as specified by the value argument.
 Note that you must specify both the mode and the value arguments when you set this bit.

-If the counting semaphore specified by name exists, setting O_CREAT has no effect except as noted for O_EXCL.

-O_EXCL

-causes sem_open to fail if O_CREAT is set and the counting semaphore specified by name exists.
-If O_CREAT is not set, this bit is ignored.

-Note that the sem_open routine returns an error if flag bits other than O_CREAT and O_EXCL are set in the oflag argument.

-mode

-an integer value that sets the permission bits of the counting semaphore specified by name with the following exception: bits set in the process's file mode creation mask are cleared in the counting semaphore's mode (refer to the umask (2) and chmod (2) man pages for additional information).
+If the counting semaphore specified by name exists, setting O\CREAT has no effect except as noted for O\EXCL.
+O\EXCL causes sem open to fail if O\CREAT is set and the counting semaphore specified by name exists.
+If O\CREAT is not set, this bit is ignored.
+Note that the sem open routine returns an error if flag bits other than O\CREAT and O\EXCL are set in the oflag argument. an integer value that sets the permission bits of the counting semaphore mode specified by name with the following exception: bits set in the process's file mode creation mask are cleared in the counting semaphore's mode (refer to the umask(2) and chmod(2) man pages for additional information).
 If bits other than the permission bits are set in mode, they are ignored.
-A process specifies the mode argument only when it is creating a named counting semaphore.

-value

-zero or a positive integer value that initializes the semaphore value to the number of resources currently available.
-This number cannot exceed the value of SEM_VALUE_MAX defined in the file limits.h>.
+A process specifies the mode argument only when it is creating a named counting semaphore. value zero or a positive integer value that initializes the semaphore value to the number of resources currently available.
+This number cannot exceed the value of SEM\VALUE\MAX defined in the file <limits.h>.
 A process specifies the value argument only when it is creating a named counting semaphore.
+If the call is successful, sem open returns the address of the named counting semaphore.

+the effective user ID of the calling process; its group ID is set to the effective group ID of the calling process; and its

-If the call is successful, sem_open returns the address of the named counting semaphore.
-A return value of SEM_FAILED indicates that an error has occurred; errno is set to indicate the error.
-Refer to the sem_open(3) man page for a listing of the types of errors that may occur.
+If the call is successful, sem\open returns the address of the named counting semaphore.
+A return value of SEM\FAILED indicates that an error has occurred; errno is set to indicate the error.
+Refer to the sem\open(3) man page for a listing of the types of errors that may occur.

-The sem_close Routine
+The sem\close Routine

-The sem_close(3) library routine allows the calling process to relinquish access to a named counting semaphore.
-The sem_close routine frees the system resources that have been allocated for the process' use of the semaphore.
+The sem\close(3) library routine allows the calling process to relinquish access to a named counting semaphore.
+The sem\close routine frees the system resources that have been allocated for the process' use of the semaphore.
 Subsequent attempts by the process to operate on the semaphore may result in delivery of a SIGSEGV signal.